KaoWenChung/PostReader_SwiftUI/README.md

 ## Features
 ### UI Implementation
-- Tab bar
+- Implement the tab bar to show two options
+  - post list
-- post scene
+  - favorite post list
-  - posts list view
+- Implement a list to show posts
-  - post detail
+  - select one itme of the post will show post detail
-  - comment of post
+  - tap the comment button will show the comments of this post
-- favorite scene
+  - tap save to save to favorite posts
-  - favorite posts
+- Implement favorite posts to show a list of favorite posts
 ### API Data Fetching
 - Get posts by get API https://jsonplaceholder.typicode.com/posts
 - Get comment of post by get API https://jsonplaceholder.typicode.com/posts/{postID}/comments/
 ### Offline Persistent storage
+- Use Core Data to implement offline persistent storage with the following features:
-- Save and read favorite post
+  - Save the favorite posts
-### Functions Implementation
+  - Show the favorite posts
-- Save posts
+  - Delete the favorite posts
+### Localized Contnet
+- Used Protocol Oriented Programming with enumeration to define and use localized strings.
 ### Test Implementation
 - Unit testing
+  - Implement dependency injection and mock dependencies to improve the testability of code.
 - UI testing

 ## Technologies: